kean/articles/2021-11-22-api-client.markdown

 ### Environments

-`APIClient` is initialized with a `host`, making it easy to switch between the environments in runtime.
+`APIClient` is initialized with a `baseURL`, making it easy to switch between the environments in runtime.
 I typically have a debug menu in the apps with all sorts of debug settings, including an environment picker – it's fast and easy to build with SwiftUI.
 I added the code generating this screen in [a gist](https://gist.github.com/kean/846eba91cf3471071760ec0db3ddc23e).

 <img width="452px" class="NewScreenshot" src="{{ site.url }}/images/posts/api-client/02.png">